stefan-ctrl/clean-hda-typst-template/README.md

 # Clean DHBW

-A (modernized) [Typst](https://typst.app/) template for DHBW documents like Bachelor theses, "Studienarbeiten", project documentation etc.
+A (modernized) [Typst](https://typst.app/) template for DHBW documents like Bachelor theses, "Studienarbeiten", project documentation etc. It is the official Typst template for Computer Science at DHBW Karlsruhe.

 You can see an example of how the template looks in this [PDF file](https://github.com/roland-KA/clean-dhbw-typst-template/blob/main/template/main.pdf).